donkirkby/vograbulary/CONTRIBUTING.md

 New Word Challenges
 -------------------
-Do you have ideas for other word challenges to include in Vograbulary?
-Let me know how it would work.
+Do you have an idea for another word challenge to include in Vograbulary?
+Create an issue, and describe how it would work.

 Development
 -----------
 Vograbulary is built using Eclipse.
 The HTML version is built with [Google Web Toolkit (GWT)][gwt], and the Android version is built with the [Android Developer Tools][adt].
-If you want to contribute to the development, you should install one or both of these.
+If you want to contribute to the development, you should install one or both of these, and the easiest way is to install the [Google Plugin for Eclipse][gooclipse].
 Clone this project from git, and then import the project files into Eclipse.
+One step that is tricky is the [Android support library setup][suplib].

 If you build iOS apps, I'm looking for someone to build a presentation layer for that platform.
 Hopefully, we can use the core logic unchanged with the